 - “It’s a quiet time of day” – You’re trying to be considerate so you’ve chosen a less busy time to park illegally.
 Don’t be put off by the idea that those who have mobility issues might also prefer to shop when crowds are smaller.

 - “Only in an emergency” – The uncomfortable fact is that, even in an emergency, there are still other people on this planet.
 People who might also be experiencing emergency situations of their own, and people who are likely a lot less mobile than you are.

 The serious takeaway here is that a severe lack of knowledge and understanding exists regarding the importance of mobility parking for those who actually need it.
 In general, Kiwis do follow the Road Code, but when it comes to mobility parking, we seem to lack any kind of moral code.

-Our survey found that one in five New Zealanders could think of a scenario where it’s okay for them to park in a mobility spot.
+CCS Disability Action did a survey, finding that one in five New Zealanders could think of a scenario where it’s okay for them to park in a mobility spot.
 One in five!
 They fail to realise that those with permits pay for the right to use mobility parks and have to pass a strict process of medical approval, and that mobility parking exists because people depend on it to live their lives.
 It’s as simple as that.

 3. How (not) to react if you’re challenged